Setting up Meraki RADIUS with Foxpass

 If you want to know why, see down below.

 If you have a Mac, go to this page: https://console.foxpass.com/settings/wifi/.
 Create an entry for (e.g.) "Foxpass Test", download the config file and install it.
 To configure other operating systems for TTLS-PAP, please see the "RADIUS clients" section to the left.

 Connect to your new network, and enter your username and password.

 Why the test button doesn't work.

 Here's why: Foxpass uses the most secure version of RADIUS that is available.
 That is called EAP-TTLS-PAP, which encapsulates login information inside of an SSL connection.

 The "Test" button does not support EAP-TTLS-PAP, and instead assumes a less secure protocol.
 This doesn't matter, though, because ultimately the authentication conversation happens between a user's phone / laptop and the RADIUS server directly (the Access Point merely connects the two).

 Android, Linux, Windows 8, and Windows 10 all support TTLS-PAP natively.

-Windows 7 will work if the computer has the Intel wireless chipset and you install the Intel drivers, or if you use a third-party supplicant like SecureW2.
+Windows 7 is not supported, but will probably work if the computer has the Intel wireless chipset and Intel drivers installed.